sarhyd/redirect/README.md

 **Simple redirection**

-- Still want to use the Cliqz browser.
-- This should ideally send the query to google.
+- Still want to use the Cliqz browser... this should ideally send the query to google.